egonSchiele/HandsomeSoup/README.markdown

 # HandsomeSoup

-Current Status: very very pre-alpha.
-Usable but buggy.
+Current Status: Usable but untested (tests coming soon!
+See todo list).

 HandsomeSoup is the library I wish I had when I started parsing HTML in Haskell.